 At Whiskey Kitchen in Raleigh, N.C., the kitchen combines three types of beans with winter squash to create a colorful and robust pot of vegan chili.
-Pasilla chili peppers and red bell peppers pair up to add sweet heat, and seasonings such as cumin, oregano, cayenne and cilantro pump up the flavor.
+Pasilla chile peppers and red bell peppers pair up to add sweet heat, and seasonings such as cumin, oregano, cayenne and cilantro pump up the flavor.

 1/3 cup vegetable oil

-1 lb. pasilla chilies, seeded and diced
+1 lb. pasilla chiles, seeded and diced

 ¾ lb. red bell peppers, diced